|Country Information & Lifestyle|

 North Caicos is 12 miles northeast of Providenciales and there are daily connecting flights and boat charters.
 North Caicos is the lushest island with abundant rainfall and the people live in the settlements of Bottle Creek Village, Whitby, Kew and Sandy Point.
 Bottle Creek Village borders a lagoon on the northeast of the island, and is protected from the ocean by a long ribbon of sand.

-North Caicos boasts the largest flock of Pink Flamingo in the islands and you will find a wide variety of other birds on the island’s extensive nature reserves and sanctuaries.
+North Caicos boasts the largest flock of Pink Flamingo in the islands and you will find a wide variety of other birds on the island's extensive nature reserves and sanctuaries.
 Iguanas on the nearby East Bays Cays are an outstanding example of the natural diversity of this green island.
 There are Loyalist plantation ruins, the grandest of which is Wade's Green.
-Lucayan artifacts were found in the caves near Sandy Point.
+Lucayan artefacts were found in the caves near Sandy Point.

-Crafts such as straw-work are still practiced on this island which is widely known as the "Breadbasket of the Turks and Caicos Islands", or the "Emerald Isle".
+Crafts such as straw-work are still practised on this island which is widely known as the "Breadbasket of the Turks and Caicos Islands", or the "Emerald Isle".
 Fine sloops were built to transport the crops from the extensive farms located close to the settlements to the other islands.
 Less farming is carried on now-days but the Government farm in Kew still produces tomatoes and cucumbers available on North.

-South Caicos, or The Big South, is the fishing capital of the islands, and boasts the best natural harbor and several fishing plants, processing most of the nation’s seafood harvest of lobster, conch and fish for export and local consumption.
+South Caicos, or The Big South, is the fishing capital of the islands, and boasts the best natural harbour and several fishing plants, processing most of the nation's seafood harvest of lobster, conch and fish for export and local consumption.